jcabreram/volta/README.md

 ## Known issues
 - Incorrect appearance of the navigation bar in iPhone X.
-- For admin users, progress indicator not disappearing if there are no employees on the database.
+- For admin users, progress indicator is not disappearing if there are no employees on the database.
 Create at least one employee to avoid this.
-- At startup, the selected week is the week before and not the current one.
+- At startup, the selected week is the week before the current one and not the current one.

 ## Author